STEllAR-GROUP/rostam-docs/ssh.md

 You can:

-- Setup Public Key Authentication to avoide typing password for each login.
+- Setup Public Key Authentication to avoid typing password for each login.
 - Configure SSH client to avoid typing username and hostname each time
 - Setup ProxyJump to access a compute node directly from your workstation.

-By following our [Advaced SSH Configuration](/ssh/advanced_ssh) instructions.
+By following our [Advanced SSH Configuration](/ssh/advanced_ssh) instructions.